promptfoo/promptfoo/site/blog/red-team-ollama-model.md

 cd redteam-ollama
 ```

+This will create a new directory with `promptfooconfig.yaml` and `system_message.txt` files.

 ### Option 2: Create from Scratch

 Create a new directory for your red teaming project and initialize it: